Storm chasing: Ethics

 As there is for storm chaser conduct, there is concern about chaser responsibility.
 Since some chasers are trained in first aid and even first responder procedures, it is not uncommon for tornado chasers to be first on a scene and tending to storm victims or treating injuries at the site of a disaster in advance of emergency personnel and other outside aid.

 Aside from questions concerning their ethical values and conduct, many have been credited with giving back to the community in several ways.
 Just before the Joplin tornado, Storm Chaser Jeff Piotrowski provided advanced warning to Officer Brewer of Joplin local law enforcement, prompting them to activate the emergency sirens.
 Though lives were lost, many who survived credited their survival to the siren.
+After a storm has passed storm chasers are often the first to arrive on the scene and sometimes help assist.

-An unexpected and yet increasingly more common result of storm chasers is the data they provide to storm research from their videos, social video posts and documentation of storms they encounter.
+Occasionally chasers provide data for research from their videos, social video posts, and documentation of storms.
 After the El Reno tornado in 2013, portals were created for chasers to submit their information to help in the research of the deadly storm.
 The El Reno Tornado Environment Display (TED) was created to show a synchronized view of the submitted video footage overlaying radar images of the storm with various chasers' positions.
+Chasers sometimes contribute to assessments of tornado damage, occasionally conducting their own surveys or collaborating with officials, especially as use of UASs grows.
+The OTUS Project, in collaboration with researchers, uses hardened custom UASs operated by a head-mounted display to record video and meteorological data, emphasizing wind field and thermodynamic documentation, in the vicinity and interior of tornadoes.